psj-hue/Click-N-Go/SECURITY.md

 **What to Expect After Reporting:**

 1.  **Acknowledgement:** We aim to acknowledge receipt of your report within **2 business days**.
-(Note for psj-hue: adjust if needed)
 2.  **Initial Triage:** We will investigate the report to validate the vulnerability.
 We aim to provide an initial assessment within **5 business days** of acknowledgment.
-(Note for psj-hue: adjust if needed)
 3.  **Updates:** We will strive to keep you informed of our progress via the reporting channel (GitHub Advisory or email).
 The timeline for a fix depends on the complexity and severity.
 4.  **Resolution & Disclosure:** Once a fix is developed and tested, we will coordinate the release and public disclosure (typically through a GitHub Security Advisory).
 5.  **Acknowledgements:** We value the contributions of security researchers.
 If you agree, we would like to publicly credit you for your discovery in the advisory or release notes.
 Please let us know your preference for acknowledgement (e.g., name, link, or anonymous).